French Army in World War I: Battle of the Somme

+They total fourteen divisions in line, four in reserve and four cavalry along a of 15 kilometre front.

+1917

 Nivelle Offensive

 In October 1916, troops under Robert Nivelle's command captured Douaumont and other Verdun forts, making him a national hero.
 Nivelle formulated a plan using his "creeping barrage" tactics that would supposedly end the war in 48 hours with only 10,000 casualties.
 War Minister Hubert Lyautey, General Philippe Pétain and Sir Douglas Haig were all opposed to the plan, although Aristide Briand supported the "Nivelle Offensive".
 Lyautey resigned after being shouted down in the Chamber of Deputies for refusing to discuss military aviation secrets.
 For the offensive in April 1917, one million French soldiers were deployed on a front between Royle and Reims.

-The main action of the Nivelle Offensive, the Second Battle of the Aisne, started on April 16, 1917, with the French suffering 40,000 casualties on the first day.
-By the time the battle was over on May 9, the French had suffered 187,000 casualties, while the Germans suffered 168,000.
+The main action of the Nivelle Offensive, the Second Battle of the Aisne, started on 16 April 1917, the French had 134,000 casualties including 30,000 killed in the first nine days.
+In 1962 Gerald Nicholson, the Canadian official historian, recorded German casualties of c.
+163,000 and French casualties of c.
+187,000 men.
 The Allies eventually suffered over 350,000 casualties fighting the Nivelle Offensive.